Troutbeck: Storied Luxury in Amenia NY – a Review

 In winter, the brook that snakes through the 250 acre Troutbeck property in Amenia NY glistens serenely in the setting sun.

 Inside the grand stone English-style manor house, it’s cozy and warm.
-Inside and out, Troutbeck is the optimum safe harbor for pandemic refugees, mostly from New York City, who have discovered this recently renovated luxury inn 1 ½ hours from home.
+Inside and out, Troutbeck is the optimum safe harbor for the city-weary, who have discovered this luxuriously renovated compound a short drive from home.

 Reception at Troutbeck Amenia NY